 Do Fellowship Dungeons Have Weekly Rewards or Reset Timers?

 In short, the Fellowship Dungeons Tier List serves up top locations to farm your best gear, test your abilities, and venture further into your game’s endgame content.
-From quick-paced dungeons such as Empyrean Sands to savage challenges such as Ransack of Drakheim, each run is packed with something special for your party to learn.
+From quick-paced dungeons such as Empyrean Sands to Season 3 challenges like Xul, The Blood Monolith, each run is packed with something special for your party to learn.